ShahzaibWaseem/ComputerVision/Assignment 4/README.md

 - If σ9 ≥ 0, the system is over-determined.
 A homography exists but not all points fit exactly (they fit in the least-squares error sense).
 This value represents the goodness of fit.
 The corresponding right singular vector in V is then the solution we want.
 - Usually, you will have at least four correspondences.
 If not, the system is under-determined.
 We will not deal with those here.

-The columns of U are eigenvectors of AAT .
-The columns of V are the eigenvectors of AT A. With this fact, the following holds.
-If A is not a square matrix, then you can solve `Ah=0` by finding the eigenvector corresponding to the smallest eigenvalue of AT A (instead of SVD if you want).
+The columns of U are eigenvectors of $AA^T$.
+The columns of V are the eigenvectors of $A^TA$.
+With this fact, the following holds.
+If A is not a square matrix, then you can solve Ah=0 by finding the eigenvector corresponding to the smallest eigenvalue of AT A (instead of SVD if you want).

 ## 4. Tasks: Computing Planar Homographies
 ### 4.1.
 Feature Detection, Description, and Matching (3 pts)